Tiger Killed By Excavator Machine: 8-Year-Old Tiger Crushed [Graphic Video]

 — Allan Jay Monteclaro (@ajmonteclaro) March 21, 2017

-According to the Hindustan Times, the tiger was an 8-year-old.
+According to the Hindustan Times, the tiger was an 8-year-old cat.
 The death of the tiger is causing quite a bit of backlash online, with folks heatedly commenting on either side of the debate’s divide.
 Whereas some people are angry that a tiger was killed due to what they see is encroachment upon the tiger’s habitat, others note that the forest officials were attempting to rescue and transport the tiger when the rescue mission apparently went wrong.

 The outrage about the tiger’s death is causing articles and videos to be shared on social media, with comments like the following being published online.